UCL School of Management

 • Academic diversification – accessing unique courses and opportunities, as well as exposure to different teaching styles and academic frameworks

-If you do undertake the Study Year Abroad opportunity, you must return to UCL in order to complete Level 6 and be eligible for the BSc award.
+• If you do undertake the Study Year Abroad opportunity, you must return to UCL to complete your final year - and be eligible for the relevant BSc award.

 Please note that these placements are contingent upon the availability of places and the success of applications, and while there is support available to secure these places, the process is student-led and all costs are additional and covered by the individual.
-Please contact the programme administrators for more advice on funding and the support offered.
+Please contact the programme administrators for more advice on funding and the support offered or visit the UCL Study Abroad Page.

 About the UCL School of Management